-Before Goliard was acquired by Jonathan Cape in 1967, Tom published a book of his own poetry, The Relation Ship, printing 450 hard-bound, blind-embossed, hand-coloured copies.
-The collection won the Alice Hunt Bartlett Prize from the Poetry Society in 1969, by which time Tom had begun studying for an MA in Theory and Practice of Literary Translation at the University of Essex, under the supervision of another stalwart of the literary scene, Donald Davie.
+Before Goliard was acquired by Jonathan Cape in 1967, Tom published a book of his own poetry, The Relation Ship, printing 450 hard-bound, at the University of Essex, under the supervision of another stalwart of the

 More collections followed, with Tom's reputation expanding on both sides of the Atlantic and resulting in a series of teaching jobs at universities in Ohio, Chicago and Texas.
 Stylistically, Tom's work was increasingly characterised by its rapid-fire interlocking of fragmented images, its remorseless cutting that gave an impression of energy and spontaneity.
-Although some critics viewed this lively parataxis as an unreadable stream of disconnected thoughts, others saw his oddly flickering language as a natural merger of the Black Mountain and New York School of poets that Tom had been enamoured by in his adolescence, and the more automatic and imagistic European surrealists and Dadaists.
+Although some critics viewed this lively parataxis as an unreadable stream of disconnected thoughts, others saw his oddly flickering language as a natural merger of the Black Mountain and New York School of poets that Tom had been enamoured of in his adolescence, and the more automatic and imagistic European surrealists and Dadaists.
 He ostensibly avoided established formal structures and popular 'writerly' techniques, dispensing with closed metre, rhyme and all punctuation.
 At the same time he developed a sharp ear for slivers of spoken language which he would drop momentarily into threads of thought, speeding from detail to detail and from the cynical to the elegiac, and from the self-reflexive to the flippant.
 Indeed, one of his poems, entitled 'Read Me', consists entirely of the word 'thanks'.